AcalephStorage/kontinuous/docs/pipeline.md

 ### Secrets

 Kubernetes secrets can be added to the pipeline.
 Each of the secret entries will be added as environment variables.
+This is accessible to all stages.

 ```yaml
 spec: